 Office: Seefeldt Building, Room 233

-The purpose of the Campus Council is to serve as an instrument for the formulation and expression of faculty, student and staff points of view on each campus.
+The purpose of the Forum Council is to serve as an instrument for the formulation and expression of faculty, student and staff points of view on each campus.
 The Council usually considers questions relevant to its respective campus and its constituencies.
 It advises and seeks advice from the Provost of the campus and, through the Provost, to the President of the College.
 It also communicates with and makes recommendations to campus committees, college committees and/or the College Senate.